svm92/test_report/attack-narrative.md

 # Attack Narrative

+The scan was automatically executed with the help of OWASP ZAP {{ book.zap_version }}.
 The scan consisted of a first stage of directory browsing (spidering){% if book.max_children > 0 %} for a maximum number of {{ book.max_children }} children directories{% endif %}.
 The second stage was an active scan that attempted to execute the following attacks in the target web application:

 |Attack|Description
 |:---:|:---:|